stripe/smokescreen/README.md

 Similarly, specifying `malicious.com` in your global_deny_list will deny traffic for that domain on a role, even if that role is set to `report` or `open`.
 However, if the host specifies `malicious.com` in its `allowed_domains`, traffic to `malicious.com` will be allowed on that role, regardless of policy.

+> :warning: **The global_deny_list will only block specific *domains*, not entire *destinations*.** For example, if `malicious.com` is in the global_deny_list but the IP address that it resolves to is not, roles with an `open` policy will still be able to access the destination by using its IP address directly.
+For this reason, **we recommend using allowlists instead of denylists, whenever it is possible to do so.**

 If a domain matches both the `global_allow_list` and the `global_deny_list`, the `global_deny_list` behavior takes priority.

 [Here](https://github.com/stripe/smokescreen/blob/master/pkg/smokescreen/acl/v1/testdata/sample_config_with_global.yaml) is a sample ACL specifying these options.